research

 So Should I Ignore Rankings Altogether?

 It depends on whether you can find a ranking that weights factors in a way that reflects your family's values.
-In my experience working with families, I've found that many things that matter most to my students simply don't show up in these rankings.
+Many things that matter most to my students simply don't show up in these rankings.
 Of course they care about career outcomes, but not exclusively.
 Most care deeply about having a rich, engaging academic and social experience.

 Start with clarifying what matters.
 Think about: